 • Having a limit on tickets.
 There were way too many people admitted.
 I couldn’t move on ANY floor.
 Therefore, it wasn’t crowd disbursement that was the problem, it was the amount of people admitted.

 • I was thirsting my ass off.
 Secure more drink samples – water, tea, juice, anything.
 Also, if you wanted a water or soda you had to wait in the ginormous alcohol line.
 Have just a water/soda counter.

 • Brasileiro Steakhouse served bacon wrapped dates with no interesting taste, seasoning, stuffing (goat cheese?), nada.
 Would I ever be enticed to visit a carnivore’s restaurant that showcases meh bacon wrapped dates?
 No. Get with the program and do a memorable dish – the point of the event is to entice visitors to your restaurant.

 Enough negativity for one post.
 It’s not really our style.
 But we think it had to be said because there is room for improvement and we only want to see Iron Fork get better.

 Now for the real good stuff and highlights:

-• The entrance for Grouponers and Daily Deals were flawless especially when you can bring up the pdf on your smartphone for a quick scan.
-I know this is minor and not really food related but if the event planners are reading this, hire that company again.
-(One Nomster lost their printed ticket so needed to use the mobile version =) ).
+• The entrance for Grouponers and Daily Deals were flawless.
+Especially when you can bring up the pdf on your smartphone for a quick scan.
+I know this is minor and not food related but if the event planners are reading this, hire that company again.

-By the end of the night, after having our bellies full of great dishes and a full camera roll, I think we’d have to rate this year’s Iron Fork as just ok.
-It was far too crowded, the layout was badly designed, and we did see some repeat restaurants on two different floors and the outside tent.
-However, if it was just about the food, then this was a home run!
+By the end of the night, after having our bellies full of great dishes and a full camera roll, I think we’d have to rate Iron Fork 2013 as just ok.
+It was far too crowded.
+The layout was badly designed and we did see some repeat restaurants on two different floors and the outside tent.
+If it was just about the food, then this was a home run!
 There are just too many restaurants to list that served excellent foods, and they ought to be proud of what they served.